Slimefun/Slimefun4/docs/sop/update.md

   * Wind staff
   * One of the talismans
   * One of the backpacks
-* Blocks, verify you can place and break a few of these, make sure those with energy work too
+* Blocks, verify you can place and break a few of these, and make sure those with energy work too
   * Ancient altar
   * Ore washer
   * Coal generator

-It is important to verify heads are still working (part of energy network and the coal generator).
+It is important to verify heads are still working (part of the energy network and the coal generator).
 If head skins are not loading, consider it as a bug: try figuring out what the issue is, and ask in the [Discord](https://discord.gg/slimefun) if you are not sure what the cause may be.

-Also make sure to verify that there's no errors in console, any errors here should be investigated and fixed.
+Also make sure to verify that there are no errors in the console, any errors here should be investigated and fixed.

 If you find any issues, please fix them and make sure to add a comment to the PR explaining why the fix was needed.